neeraj11789/mqtt-interface/README.md

 - [ ] client authentication using API keys
 - [ ] generalize the authentication methods
 - [ ] integrate broker status
+- [ ] add logging to all places
+- [ ] log the requests and subscription details for clients